Definition of ‘safeguarding’

 All teachers and teaching assistants have completed Prevent training.

 - If a concern is raised regarding a child, the designated safeguarding lead is informed immediately and a record made.
 The decision of the next step is then made and recorded.

 - If a concern is raised regarding a member of staff this must be given to the Headteacher

 - If a concern is raised regarding the Headteacher this must be given to the Chair of Governors

 - All of these concerns are taken very seriously and correct procedures are followed as stated in our Safeguarding Policy which can be found on our Policies page

-If you would like further information on Safeguarding please use the following link:
+If you would like further information:

-Visitors to Tanfield Lea Community Primary School
+Visitors and volunteers at Tanfield Lea Community Primary School

 All visitors are expected to sign in the visitors’ book and will be given a badge to identify them as a visitor.